dkvz/music-planning-frontend/README.md

 => The lesson I learned is to just always use VueX unless your app is extremely simple and only gets data.
 Preferably in an unauthenticated manner.

+# More notes
+* There's a shorthand for applying preventDefault to form submit events declaratively.

 # TODO
 - [ ] Add the favicon
 - [ ] The "Home" view can be removed